DevExpress-Examples/blazor-reporting-ai-summarize-and-translate/README.md

 The AI assistant's role depends on the associated DevExpress Reports component:

-- **Data Analysis Assistant**: An assistant for the DevExpress *Web Document Viewer*.
+- **Data Analysis Assistant**: An assistant for the DevExpress *Document Viewer* and *Native Report Viewer*.
 This assistant analyzes report content and answers questions related to information within the report.
-- **User Interface Assistant**: An assistant for the DevExpress *Web Report Designer*.
+- **User Interface Assistant**: An assistant for the DevExpress *Report Designer*.
 This assistant explains how to use the Designer UI to accomplish various tasks.
 Responses are based on information from [end-user documentation](https://github.com/DevExpress/dotnet-eud) for DevExpress Web Reporting components.

 **Please note that AI Assistant initialization takes time.
 The assistant tab appears once Microsoft Azure scans the source document on the server side.**